 Herring said that she, Micah, and other family members attend every possible memorial service for the fallen “to represent every fallen soldier who doesn’t have a family there to be their voice.
 To say something.
 To write their name down and look them up.
 Because after 20 years when a war is done and gone, sometimes us as families feel like we’re forgotten.
 And that the world doesn’t remember what our family paid for us to be here and to be free.
 So the monument in adding Specialist Josph’s name, adding fellow Gold Star families and their soldier’s name, means that their legacy will live on.
 People will see his name and find out who he is.
 That means that you have guaranteed that Josph will live forever.”

-Prior to the unveiling ceremony, the American Legion Department of Washington hosted a breakfast at the Legion’s Washington, D.C., office for the 1st Infantry Division Gold Star families of Spc.
+Prior to the unveiling ceremony, the American Legion District of Columbia hosted a breakfast at the Legion’s Washington, D.C., office for the 1st Infantry Division Gold Star families of Spc.
 Josph Lister, Staff Sgt.
 Zac Hargrove, Pvt.
 First Class William Johnson and Sgt.
 Kevin A. Gilbertson.
 Sen. Marshall attended, along with District of Columbia Department Commander Detashia Coleman, National Vice Commander Bill Roy and Department of Maryland 5th District Commander Melvin Graves.

 “Those that have given the ultimate sacrifice, they need to be supported, loved and remembered on this day,” said Coleman, who retired after 20 years from the U.S. Navy as a hospital corpsman and respiratory therapist, and deployed to Iraq in 2003 and Afghanistan in 2009.
 “So remembering their families and remembering their names, it’s an honor.”